-The Jurisdiction will establish recordkeeping for compliance with jurisdiction edible food recovery program.
+The Jurisdiction will establish recordkeeping for compliance with Jurisdiction edible food recovery program.

 TASK # Description Target Completion Date TASK 12 The Jurisdiction will establish a system for documenting and compiling records related to the edible food recovery program for recordkeeping and reporting.
-04/26/2022 (Task completion to be verified) TASK 13 The Jurisdiction will begin tracking and compiling documentation and include the following at a minimum.
-A list of commercial edible food generators in the jurisdiction that have a contract or written agreement with food recovery organizations or services pursuant to section 18991.3.
-A list of food recovery organizations and food recovery services in the jurisdiction and their edible food recovery capacity.
-04/26/2022 (Task completion to be verified)
+4/26/2022 (Task completion to be verified)

+TASK 13 The Jurisdiction will begin tracking and compiling documentation and include the following at a minimum: A list of commercial edible food generators in the Jurisdiction that have a contract or written agreement with food recovery organizations or services pursuant to Section 18991.3.
+A list of food recovery organizations and food recovery services in the Jurisdiction and their edible food recovery capacity.
 Documentation of the actions taken to increase edible food recovery capacity.
+6/30/2023 ------------ --- -----------